Sexual Assault Prevention for Undergraduates course (SAP-U)

 What are the technical requirements needed to complete the program?
 Is there technical support?

 To complete the program, you will need Internet access and audio capabilities.
 If you do not have ready access to a computer, use a computer at a local library, copy center, or community center.
+It is recommended that you take this course on a laptop or desktop computer.
+While the course can be taken in multiple sittings, please close out of the training window in between sessions to ensure your progress is saved.
+Should you experience any difficulties or require support on the Sexual Assault Prevention for Undergraduates course (SAPU) course, follow the troubleshooting tips below:

 What do I do if I need disability accommodations for this online course?

-If you need an accommodation due to a disability in order to complete this online course in its current format, please contact Disability and Access Services, at 617-253-1674 or das-all@mit.edu.
+If you need accommodation due to a disability in order to complete this online course in its current format, please contact Disability and Access Services, at 617-253-1674 or das-student@mit.edu.

 How do I access this program?